-The branded soft drinks damage our
+The branded soft drinks damage our endocrine system.

-endocrine system.
 While consuming soft drinks, the sugar level increases in blood which leads to elevated insulin secretion to reduce the blood glucose level.
-The elevated insulin level diminishes immunity and causes obesity, cardio-vascular disorders etc. glucose level lowers than normal fasting index.
+The elevated insulin level diminishes immunity and cause obesity, cardio-vascular disorders etc.

+glucose level lowers than normal fasting index.
 Increased heartbeat, weakness, nervousness, headache, confusion, lack of co-ordination, slurred speech, serious brain defects like epilepsy and coma occurs.

 Hyperglycaemia is otherwise known as Diabetes mellitus.
 It is caused due to reduced secretion of insulin.
 As the result, blood glucose level is elevated.
 Diabetes mellitus is of two types, Type I Diabetes and Type II Diabetes.
 Type I diabetes is also known Insulin dependent diabetes, caused by the lack of insulin secretion due to illness or viral infections.
 Type II diabetes is also known as Non- Insulin dependent diabetes, caused due to reduced sensitivity to insulin, often called as insulin resistance.
-Symptoms of diabetes includes, polyurea (excessive urination), polyphagia (excessive intake of food), glucose level, reduces testosterone level and increases the risk of osteoporosis.

-Alcohol consumption has widespread effect on endocrine system.
-Alcohol impairs the regulation of blood polydipsia (excessive consumption liquids due to thirst), ketosis (breakdown of fat into glucose results in accumulation of ketone bodies) in blood.
+Symptoms of diabetes includes, polyurea (excessive urination), polyphagia (excessive intake of food), polydipsia (excessive consumption liquids due to thirst), ketosis (breakdown of fat into glucose results in accumulation of ketone bodies) in blood.
 Gluconeogenesis (Conversion of non- carbohydrate form like amino acids and fat into glucose) also occur in diabetes.